pcarolan/magic/readme.md

    - **Receives context**: Gets previous result as input
    - **Passes forward**: Sends result to next step
    - **LLM-powered**: Intelligence comes from the LLM understanding data relationships

-#### Note on "Recursion"

-This is **not traditional recursion** (where a function calls itself).
-It's **sequential chaining** and **pipeline processing**.
-However, the LLM may internally use recursive reasoning to understand nested data structures, which is why this pattern is powerful for exploratory data navigation where you don't know the exact structure ahead of time!

 ## References